ivanshalashilin/IBM-Z-Hackathon-T21/README.md

 ## Machine learning

-We used a convolution neural network with the following
+We used a convolution neural network with the following layers

 ```
 model = Sequential([